 - History of calcium-based kidney stones.
 Stay well hydrated and have your physician monitor calcium and vitamin D levels.

-- Safety first.
+- Is it safe?
 The pairing itself is the primary safety move.
 High-dose D3 without K2 leaves newly absorbed calcium without a guide, and it can land in arteries and soft tissue.
 We also look for third-party testing (NSF, USP, or ConsumerLab) to confirm the labeled dose is accurate and contaminant-free.

-- Effectiveness second.
+- Does the dose work?
 Form matters.
 For D3, that means cholecalciferol, not ergocalciferol (D2).
 For K2, that means MK-7, not MK-4.
 MK-7 has a longer half-life, which means once-daily dosing keeps blood levels steady.
 MK-4 requires multiple daily doses to maintain consistent levels, and most people do not manage that reliably.

-- Cost last.
+- What does it cost?
 Many quality brands now offer D3 and K2 in one capsule, which simplifies dosing and usually costs less than buying both separately.
 A combined product from a third-party-tested brand is the best-value option for most patients.

 How to dose it, and when